grafana/grafana/contribute/style-guides/storybook.md

     };
     ```

-6. If the component has advanced props type (ie. other than string, number, boolean).
-You need to
+6. If the component has advanced props type (ie. other than string, number, boolean), you need to
     specify these in an `argTypes`.
 This is done in the default export of the story.

     ```tsx